azzzam45/Designabsher/README.md

 └── README.md         # This file
 ```

-## Getting Started
+## Quick Start

-All frontend commands should be run from the `front/` directory:
+All commands should be run from the `front/` directory:

 ```bash
 cd front